 Snowshoeing & Winter Hiking

 Snowshoe enthusiasts and winter hikers are welcome to explore the hidden wonders of the Reserve.
 There are not designated nor groomed snowshoe trails, although the summer trail system is easy to follow in the winter.
-NOTE: Please avoid walking on the snowmobile trail or on the groomed cross-country ski trails.
-Enjoy the unbeatable scenery - visit the ice caves, and get the work-out of a lifetime!
+NOTE: Use the ungroomed edge when walking on the snowmobile trail or on the groomed cross-country ski trails.
+Enjoy the unbeatable scenery, visit the ice caves, and get the workout of a lifetime!

-Family fun event held in early January.
-Click here for more information
+Your new favorite family fun event is held at the Kickapoo Valley Reserve in early January each year!
+Click here for more information.